Scratchpay Program Agreement for US Providers

 Provider and Scratchpay agree to arbitrate any claim, controversy, or dispute between Provider and Scratchpay, including any claims relating in any way to this Agreement or the Program, or any other aspect of the relationship between Provider and Scratchpay (collectively, "Disputes").
 ANY ARBITRATION UNDER THIS AGREEMENT WILL ONLY BE ON AN INDIVIDUAL BASIS; CLASS ARBITRATIONS, CLASS ACTIONS, REPRESENTATIVE ACTIONS, AND CONSOLIDATION WITH OTHER ARBITRATIONS ARE NOT PERMITTED.
 PROVIDER WAIVES ANY RIGHT TO HAVE ITS CASE DECIDED BY A JURY AND ANY RIGHT TO PARTICIPATE IN A CLASS ACTION AGAINST SCRATCHPAY.
 If any provision of this arbitration agreement is found unenforceable, the unenforceable provision will be severed, and the remaining arbitration terms will be enforced (but in no case will there be a class or representative arbitration).
 All Disputes will be resolved finally and exclusively by binding individual arbitration with a single arbitrator (the "Arbitrator") administered by the American Arbitration Association (https://www.adr.org) according to this Section and the applicable arbitration rules for that forum.
 The Arbitrator shall be responsible for determining all threshold arbitrability issues, including issues relating to whether this Agreement or any other agreement between the parties (or any aspect thereof) are enforceable, unconscionable or illusory and any defense to arbitration, including waiver, delay, laches, or estoppel.
 Subject to applicable jurisdictional requirements, Provider may elect to pursue its claim in its local small-claims court rather than through arbitration so long as the matter remains in small claims court and proceeds only on an individual (non-class or non-representative) basis.
 The Federal Arbitration Act, 9 U.S.C. §§ 1-16, fully applies.
 If Provider is a consumer bringing a claim relating to a transaction intended for a personal, household, or family use, any arbitration hearing will occur within the county where Provider is located.
 Otherwise, any arbitration hearing will occur in Los Angeles, California, unless the parties mutually agree to another location.
 The arbitrator's award will be binding on the parties and may be entered as a judgment in any court of competent jurisdiction.
 While an arbitrator may award declaratory or injunctive relief, the Arbitrator may do so only with respect to the individual party seeking relief and only to the extent necessary to provide relief warranted by the individual party's claim.
 An Arbitrator's decision and judgment thereon will not have a precedential or collateral estoppel effect.
 Scratchpay will reimburse the arbitration fees due to the American Arbitration Association for individual arbitrations brought in accordance with this Section for all claims totaling less than $10,000 unless the Arbitrator determines that Provider's claims were frivolous.
 If either party prevails on any claim for which the prevailing party is legally entitled to attorney's fees, the prevailing party may seek to recover those fees from the arbitrator.
 For purposes of this arbitration provision, references to Provider and Scratchpay also include respective subsidiaries, affiliates, agents, employees, predecessors, successors and assigns as well as authorized users or beneficiaries of the Program.

 15.2.
 Force Majeure.
-A party will not be deemed to be in default under this Agreement, and no party will hold the other party responsible for, any interruption or delay in the performance of its obligations under this Agreement (except for Provider's payment obligations), due to earthquake, flood, fire, storm or similar natural disaster; war, terrorism or similar armed conflict; or labor strike, lockout, or boycott; provided that the party relying upon this paragraph must promptly give the other party written notice upon discovery of the relevant force majeure event, and will take all steps reasonably necessary under the circumstances to mitigate the effects of the force majeure event upon which such notice is based; provided further that the force majeure event does not relieve the affected party from performing its other obligations to the extent not affected by such force majeure event.
+A party will not be deemed to be in default under this Agreement, and no party will hold the other party responsible for, any interruption or delay in the performance of its obligations under this Agreement (except for Provider's payment obligations), due to earthquake, flood, fire, storm or similar natural disaster; war, terrorism or similar armed conflict; or labor strike, lockout, or boycott; pandemic, epidemic (including but not limited to Covid-19 or similar pandemics) or any other cause beyond a party’s reasonable control, whether foreseeable or not; provided that the party relying upon this paragraph must promptly give the other party written notice upon discovery of the relevant force majeure event, and will take all steps reasonably necessary under the circumstances to mitigate the effects of the force majeure event upon which such notice is based; provided further that the force majeure event does not relieve the affected party from performing its other obligations to the extent not affected by such force majeure event.
 In the event a force majeure event extends for a period in excess of thirty (30) days, either party may immediately terminate the Agreement.

 15.3.
 Independent Contractors.
 Neither party nor its employees, consultants, contractors or agents are considered agents, employees or joint ventures of the other party.
 Such persons do not have they any authority to bind the other party by contract or any other obligation, and each party shall ensure that such persons shall not represent to the contrary, expressly or implicitly, by appearance or otherwise, that they have any authority to bind the other party by contract or any other obligation.